-Information on the requirements, responsibilities and hours for each class are available in this Google doc.
+Information on the requirements, responsibilities, and hours for each class is available in this Google doc.

 There are three types of TA positions:

-Foundations Laboratory TAs help students with their research projects in our Active Learning Lab and/or assist a graduate TA with in-lab or in-class activities.
+- Foundations Laboratory (BIOL 1961 and 3004) TAs help students with their research projects in our Active Learning Lab and/or assist a graduate TA with in-lab or in-class activities.
 Typical responsibilities include: helping students identify, locate and use materials, procedures and software needed for their work; answering students’ questions and helping them work through challenges; assisting with lab organization, administrative tasks and reviewing student work.

 A few benefits of TA positions include allowing students to master biology concepts and communication skills, collaborating with peers and instructors, learning to work in a supportive team environment, developing leadership skills and contributing to a positive experience for our students.